Long Island Maids | Professional House Cleaning

 Should I use hot or cold water on stains?

-Use cold water for protein-based stains (blood, egg, milk, sweat) as hot water can set these stains permanently.
-Use warm or hot water for grease and oil stains, which need heat to break down.
-When in doubt, start with cold water—you can always add heat later, but you can't undo a heat-set stain.
+It depends on the stain type.
+Use cold water for protein-based stains (blood, egg, milk, sweat) because heat sets proteins permanently.
+Use warm or hot water for grease and oil stains to help dissolve the oils.
+When in doubt, start with cold water - you can always add heat later, but you can't undo heat damage to a protein stain.